-Not only does this function inform one they are not invited but tells everyone else you are not invited.
+Not only does this function inform one that they are not invited, but it also tells everyone else that you are not invited.
 In other words, you could plug in names all day long and find out who’s invited and who’s not invited.
 There’s no surprise.
 Everyone arriving at the wedding will know.

-But since we aren’t invited they can’t embarrass us with their imagined better lifestyle or non-political choices.
+But since we aren’t invited, they can’t embarrass us with their imagined better lifestyle or non-political choices.
 That seems to be the crux of the matter: my husband and I have failed to live up to their standards.
 But we won’t be there.
-They won’t be able to make fun of us for being teachers, democrats, tree huggers, non-drinkers, one-car owners, Biden voters.
-They won’t be able to say, “He’s got a pool in his backyard!” or brag about the giant corporate cafeteria with mile long salad buffet included in their salary package.
+They won’t be able to make fun of us for being teachers, democrats, tree huggers, non-drinkers, one-car owners, or Biden voters.
+They won’t be able to say, “He’s got a pool in his backyard!” or brag about the giant corporate cafeteria with a mile-long salad buffet included in their salary package.

 The problem was I found out about it from a third party and now while reading it, the plan had backfired.

-Oh, dumb me, I thought a young person was being sincere about caring about me and her Uncle Bob.
+Oh, dumb me, I thought a young person was being sincere about caring about her Uncle Bob and me.
 Now I’d have to figure out who taught her how to be this way for our sake.

 Ah, but soon the pandemic hit hard.

 I took some beautiful photos of this soon-to-be married couple years ago.
-I know they thought they were beautiful because they told me they were beautiful.
+I know they thought they were beautiful because they told me so.
 Again, dumb old Auntie me: I believed them.
-But now I can’t believe them in any way.
+But now I can’t believe them at all.
+I found copies uploaded by them.
+I guess no one else takes photos of them except me.

 Certainly, the adage: a bride and groom should have the wedding they want.
 And I don’t have a problem being excluded.
-But this public RSVP box on The Knot makes it easy to figure out one isn’t invited means that’s the point.
+But this public RSVP box on The Knot makes it easy to figure out that one isn’t invited, which is the point.

-When my husband and I got married everyone in both of our families was invited.
+When my husband and I got married, everyone in both of our families was invited.
 Some came.
 Some didn’t show up.
-But I wasn’t out to get anyone.
+But I wasn’t out to get back at anyone.
 Madly in love and wanting to spend every last year we had left together was the point.
 I got the photos to prove it.

 If it’s unclear or you are a new family determined not to raise children who do this, you might want to read this book.